Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 Figure 1: How the L2 and L1 penalties change the same OLS loss.

-You can see the difference in one line of R. Fit each method at the same lambda, then count how many coefficients come out zero.
+You can see the difference in one line of R. Fit each method at the same lambda, then count how many coefficients land at zero.

 RCount zero coefficients, Ridge vs Lasso